MatteoLacki/syncFiles/README.md

 	python3 syncFiles -h
 ```

-# Nice things
+# Logging
-All copy tasks are logged (by default in C:\Logs\sync.log).
+All copy tasks are logged, by default in C:\Logs\sync.log
-After copying, files are compared for sizes and check sums.